ubnetdef/website/content/courses/syssec.md

 # Course Requirements
 ## Lectures
 Attendance for all lectures is required.
 One absence or late arrival is permitted without penalty.
 Each additional absence may result in a letter grade reduction in the course.
-Students arriving late or unprepared may also receive an equal or lesser penalty at the discretion of the instructors.
+Students arriving late or unprepared may also receive an equal or lesser penalty at the discretion of the instructor.
 Absences due to illness will be excused if the instructor is notified in advance, and the illness is documented by a physician or healthcare professional.
-Please note that a live webcam is required if you are attending class online.

 ## Competition Participation
-All students are required to participate fully in at least **two** cyber-security competitions, including two UB Lockdown competitions.
-Various competitions will be announced throughout the academic semester.
+All students are required to participate fully in the Lockdown Collegiate Competition (10/16) and the Lockdown High School Competition (12/4) during the semester.
+Please notify the instructor as soon as possible if you are unable to participate in either competition due to a conflict.
+Participation in alternative competitions in lieu of this requirement will be considered on a case by case basis.

 ## Homework Assignments